mjmlab/pyinseq/README.md

 9. Plotting of results (specific plots TBD); likely an analysis of essential and conditionally essential genes.
 Consider assigning samples.
 10. Detailed reporting and logging (e.g., fraction of reads that mapped successfully; variation from other samples))
 11. Overall optimization

-Current high-priority issues/bugs in Github issues.
-Slightly out-of-date thoughts and ideas are listed in the [Roadmap file](roadmap.md).

 # License